 Deep, rich, loamy soil with sharp drainage is ideal.
 Parsnips prefer a neutral to slightly acidic soil pH.
 Before planting, thoroughly loosen the soil about a foot to promote healthy root development.

-Full daylight, or at least six to eight hours of direct sunshine every day, is what parsnips prefer to grow in.
+Parsnips prefer to grow in full daylight, or at least six to eight hours of direct sunshine every day.
 They can handle some shade, though.

 Once the sun is out, any extra water on the foliage will evaporate.
-By doing this, you may avoid giving your plant humid circumstances that could increase the likelihood of fungi infecting it.
+By doing this, you may avoid giving your plant humid circumstances that could increase the likelihood of infecting fungi.

 Temperature And Humidity

 Average temperatures between 45 and 70°F are ideal for parsnip growth.
-At the start of the growing season and the end, they can withstand freezing conditions.
-When it comes to atmospheric humidity, parsnips have no preferences.
+They can withstand freezing conditions at the start and end of the growing season.
+Parsnips have no preferences when it comes to atmospheric humidity.

-As the plant develops, you can begin using a balanced fertilizer with an N-P-K ratio of 10-10-10.
+As the plant develops, you can use a balanced fertilizer with an N-P-K ratio of 10-10-10.

 Never remove more than one-third of the parsnip leaf at once.
 To continue producing food and to avoid stress, the plant needs a sufficient amount of leaf.

 Usually, parsnips are grown from seeds.
-And by letting some of your plants go to seed in their second year, you can really double your own plants.
-How to store seed is as follows:
+And by letting some of your plants go to seed in their second year, you can double your plants.
+How to store seeds is as follows: